 United Wambo Joint Venture Open Cut

-The United Wambo Joint Venture Open Cut mine commenced operation in 2020.
-It is forecast to produce up to 10 million tonnes per annum of saleable thermal and semi-soft metallurgical coal until 2042.
+The United Wambo Joint Venture Open Cut mine commenced operation in 2020 and produces thermal and semi-soft metallurgical coal for export.

 Employees and contractors

 United Wambo is located 16 kilometres west of Singleton in the Hunter Valley, New South Wales.